apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 the replication count being out of range (HDFS), quotas on namespace or filesystem being exceeded, reserved names, etc. All rejections SHOULD be `IOException` or a subclass thereof and MAY be a `RuntimeException` or subclass.
-For instance, HDFS may raise a `InvalidPathException`.
+For instance, HDFS may raise an `InvalidPathException`.

 #### Postconditions